NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The annuity hasn’t increased since 1874, when it was capped at $4 per person.
 In the previous stages of the trial, the Anishinaabe successfully argued this breaks the treaty, a ruling the Ontario government appealed to the Supreme Court of Canada.

 Note: Like many paddlers, I know little about the various treaties that impacted the lives of those Indigenous Peoples who live(d) in the Canadian Shield.
-While I was born and grew up in the Abitibi region to the northeast of Chiniguchi, since moving to southern Ontario fifty years ago, I have primarily experienced Up North as the canoe country I access from Toronto.
+While I was born and grew up in Quebec’s Abitibi region to the northeast of Chiniguchi, since moving to southern Ontario fifty years ago, I have experienced Up North mostly as the canoe country I access from Toronto.
 I have come to realize that Crown Land camping is not free and that when preparing for a canoe trip, my map is not the only thing I should be looking at!

 ————-